-The thermal imaging analysis was published in 2015 in the online journal Health.
+The thermal imaging analysis was published in the online journal Health.

 Thermal imaging (TI), also known as thermography or infrared imaging, produces color patterns that correspond to changes in skin temperature reflecting normal or abnormal functioning of the body.
 The variations and patterns of colors are interpreted by experts just as X-rays and MRI images are interpreted by radiologists.

 TI is a widely used noninvasive evaluation tool and has been applied in thousands of medical studies.
 Among other things, TI screening helps identify early breast cancer development, and is also used to assess soft tissue injuries, diabetes, arterial disease, nervous system and metabolic disorders, headaches and various complex pain syndromes, and neck and back problems.

 Below are two representative abdominal images from the study.